Claude Opus 4.8 Benchmarks: A Full Breakdown

 Computer use and GUI automation

 OSWorld-Verified evaluates a model's ability to control a desktop GUI — clicking, typing, navigating applications.
-Opus 4.8 scores 83.4%, the highest among all five benchmarked models.
-GPT-5.5 trails at 78.7%, Gemini 3.1 Pro at 76.2%, and Mythos Preview at 79.6%.
+Opus 4.8 scores 83.4%, well clear of GPT-5.5 (78.7%) and Gemini 3.1 Pro (76.2%).
+Only Anthropic's Mythos-class models score higher — Mythos Preview at 85.4% and Fable 5 at 85.0% per the June 2026 launch table.

 Reasoning and knowledge

 On GPQA Diamond (graduate-level science questions), Opus 4.8 scores 93.6%.
 That ties GPT-5.5 exactly and falls just below Gemini 3.1 Pro's 94.3% and Mythos's 94.6%.
-All five models are clustered tightly here — the gap is less than 1.1 points.
+All models with reported scores are clustered tightly here — the gap is less than 1.1 points.

 Humanity's Last Exam is the more discriminating reasoning benchmark.
 Opus 4.8 scores 49.8% without tools and 57.9% with tools.
 GPT-5.5 scores 41.4% / 52.2%, and Gemini 3.1 Pro scores 44.4% / 51.4%.
 On the hardest reasoning frontier, Opus 4.8 has a consistent and meaningful lead.
 Read the best LLM for reasoning breakdown for more analysis.